scottodea/swapi_challenge_yordar/README.md

 # Stage Two
 - Created table for home page to display Title, Producers, Release Date and Favourite Preference
 - Added Favourite Button that when clicked fires an event listener that formats the color, text and changes row position by favourite selection
+- Added local storage functionality.
+Films can be added and removed upon favouriting/unfavouriting